 - Clinical Features of Pediatric Atrial Septal Defects

 Definition of Pediatric Atrial Septal Defects

 Atrial septal defect (ASD) is a congenital heart condition presented as a defect in the atrial septum that accounts for up to 10 % of all coronary diseases and up to 30 % of congenital defects recognized in adults.
-There is, also, another congenital heart disease named patent foramen ovale found in 25 to 30 % of the population that involves defect inside atrial septum in the position of foramen ovale.
+There is also another congenital heart disease named patent foramen ovale found in 25 to 30 % of the population that involves defects inside the atrial septum in the position of the foramen ovale.

 Epidemiology of Pediatric Atrial Septal Defects

 Atrial septal defects have an estimated incidence of between 0.67 to 2.1 per 1000 live births, which makes them the second most common form of congenital heart disease.
 The most common form of atrial septal defects is a secundum atrial septal defect which is identified in up to 90 % of cases.
 Sinus venosus and primum atrial septal defects are equally responsible for the remainder of the cases.